 In addition, the CCMP holder shall sign a declaration that its CCMP has not been registered for carbon credits under any certification program or standard, or for GHG removals or GHG emission reductions required by a particular legal or regulatory framework and that, if registered by Cercarbono, shall not seek partial or full registration of the CCMP under any other programme or standard, or its use for compliance with any climate change mitigation commitment required by a particular legal or regulatory framework, unless it withdraws the CCMP from Cercarbono in compliance with the requirements defined for that purpose.
-For this purpose, Cercarbono may request additional information, clarifications, or corrections on the already validated CCMP and will request to present the "Declaration of CCMP Registration in Cercarbono.com, section: Certification: Documentation.
+For this purpose, Cercarbono may request additional information, clarifications, or corrections on the already validated CCMP and will request to present the "Declaration of CCMP Registration in Cercarbono's Voluntary Carbon Certification Programme", available on its website: www.cercarbono.com, section: Documentation.